huaweicloud/packer-plugin-huaweicloud/website/source/partials/huaweicloud/_RunConfig-not-required.html.md

     connect via whichever IP address is returned first from the OpenStack API.

 -   `availability_zone` (string) - The availability zone to launch the server in.
-If this isn't specified, the default enforced by your OpenStack cluster will be used.
-This may be required for some OpenStack clusters.
+    If omitted, a random availability zone in the region will be used.

 -   `floating_ip_network` (string) - The ID or name of an external network that can be used for creation of a new floating IP.